 All Sociology majors are requested to meet in person with an academic advisor at least once per semester.

 Each semester, a team of faculty conduct academic advising for our majors, minors, and students interested in the field of Sociology.
-During the Spring 2019 semester, the following faculty serve on the advising team: Dr. Bohsiu Wu (Department Chair), Dr. Ellen Berg, Dr. Anne Luna-Gordinier, Dr. Judson Landis, and Dr. Wehr.
+During the Fall 2019 semester, the following faculty serve on the advising team: Dr. Todd Migliaccio (Department Chair), Dr. Ellen Berg, and Dr. Anne Luna-Gordinier.
 Dr. Charles Varano is in charge of student internships and is available for advising regarding undergraduate internship.